mogest/prawn-svg/README.md

 :vposition  | :top, :center, :bottom, integer | If :at not specified, specifies the vertical position to show the SVG.
 Defaults to current cursor position.
 :width      | integer   | Desired width of the SVG.
 Defaults to horizontal space available.
 :height     | integer   | Desired height of the SVG.
 Defaults to vertical space available.
-:enable_web_requests | boolean | If true, prawn-svg will make http and https requests to fetch images and `@font-face` fonts.
+:enable_web_requests | boolean | If true, prawn-svg will make http and https requests to fetch images, `@font-face` fonts, and external `<use>` references.
 Defaults to true.
-:enable_file_requests_with_root | string | If not nil, prawn-svg will serve `file:` URLs from your local disk if the file is located under the specified directory.
-Also required for `@font-face` fonts loaded via relative or absolute file paths.
+:enable_file_requests_with_root | string | If not nil, prawn-svg will serve `file:` URLs and relative paths from your local disk if the file is located under the specified directory.
+Required for `@font-face` fonts and external `<use>` references loaded via file paths.
 It is very dangerous to specify the root path ("/") if you're not fully in control of your input SVG.
 Defaults to `nil` (off).
 :cache_images | boolean   | If true, prawn-svg will cache the result of all URL requests.
 Defaults to false.
 :fallback_font_name | string | A font name which will override the default fallback font of Times-Roman.
 If this value is set to `nil`, prawn-svg will ignore a request for an unknown font and log a warning.
 :color_mode | :rgb, :cmyk | Output color mode.
 Defaults to :rgb.